academo/grotbutton/README.md

 ### The button is connected to wifi (not in AP mode) but the request doesn't reach the webhook

 * Make sure the webhook URL is correct
-* Make sure the webhook URL is a GET request (no POST supported yet)
+* Try first with a GET request only
 * Maybe try a webhook-test website such as: [webhook-test.com](https://webhook-test.com/)

 ### I connect to the AP but it doesn't show the captive portal